Obsolete Members for <QtCompilerDetection>

 This macro can be used to declare an inline function that can be computed at compile-time according to the relaxed rules from C++14.

-See also Q_DECL_CONSTEXPR.
+See also Q_DECL_CONSTEXPR and Q_DECL_CONSTEXPR_DTOR.

 © 2024 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.